SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 the chained-optional expression evaluates to ``nil`` and any chained postfix expressions are ignored.

+Informally,
-Informally, all postfix expressions that follow the chained-optional expression and are still part of the same expression are understood to be chained to the chained-optional expression.
+all postfix expressions that follow the chained-optional expression
+--- and that are still part of the same expression --- are understood to be chained to the chained-optional expression.
 Specifically,
 a postfix expression is :newTerm:`directly chained`